How does life insurance work in UK?

 You'll need to make sure the term length covers your family until they can support themselves financially

-It's worth considering your term is long enough for your children to reach adulthood or until they’re financially stable.
+It's worth considering your term is long enough for your children to reach adulthood or until they’re financially stable, for example after they have left university.

-This can supplement the lost income they may have benefitted from before you passed away.
+This can help to supplement the lost income they may have benefitted from before you passed away.

 By checking your savings and/or retirement fund, you'll be able to work out how close a partner is to retiring and cover that period accordingly.